Brahm — The Supreme God

 na tatsmaścābhyadhikaśca dr̥śyate । śvetāśvataropaniṣad 6-8

-Yet out of sheer graciousness of the Supreme Lord, He makes insignificant jeev as great as Himself.
+out of sheer graciousness, the Lord makes the insignificant jeev equivalent to Himself.

 Nirakar Brahm

-The imperceptible, formless aspect of Supreme God is called Nirakar Brahm (Devanagari: निराकार ब्रह्म ISO15919: nirākāra brahma).
+- The imperceptible, formless aspect of Supreme God is called Nirakar Brahm (निराकार ब्रह्म • nirākāra brahma).
 All powers of God are dormant in this state except for the power of

 Sakar Brahm

-This is the perceivable divine personal form of God called Sakar Brahm (Devanagari: साकार ब्रह्म ISO15919: sākāra brahma).
-Supreme God appears in two types of personable forms.
+This is the perceivable divine personal form of God called Sakar Brahm (साकार ब्रह्म • sākāra brahma).
+This form is again divided into two forms based on the exhibited characteristics.

 Paramatma

 Those who pursue the path of yoga worship this form of God.
-MahaVishnu's divine abode is called Vaikuṇṭha.
-Devotees of this form attain unlimited divine bliss, unlimited divine knowledge and go to Vaikuṇṭha.
-There they enjoy the association and the vision of God constantly.
-This bliss is superior to the bliss of sayujjya mukti.
+MahaVishnu 's divine abode is called Vaikuṇṭha.
+Devotees of this form attain unlimited divine bliss, unlimited divine knowledge and go to Vaikuṇṭha where they enjoy the association and beholding the divine vision of God constantly.
+This bliss is far superior to the bliss of sayujya mukti.

 Bhagavan